Comparison·Jun 15, 2026·7 min read

 Only partly, and only in one geography.
 Zest AI began life in 2009 as ZestFinance, a machine learning credit-scoring company.
 Sixteen years later the score is still the gravitational center of the product, even as the company has built out auto-decisioning, fraud detection (Zest Protect, August 2024), Model Risk Management documentation, and a Temenos-native embed (April 2025).
 Zest now markets itself as "AI-Automated Credit Underwriting" and claims to auto-decision 80 percent of applications.
 That is a real decisioning footprint inside the US.

 Floowed went the other way.
 We built decisioning first and never shipped a score.
-The Decisioning Canvas is where credit officers compose policy: ingest a payslip, pull a bureau report, call a fraud signal, branch on debt-to-income, escalate edge cases for human review.
+The Decisioning Engine is where credit and risk teams compose policy: ingest a payslip, pull a bureau report, call a fraud signal, branch on debt-to-income, escalate edge cases for human review.
 Any score plugs in as an input, including Zest's.
 We are the orchestration layer, not the model factory.

 Geography settles the rest.
 Zest AI is US-only.
 FCRA and Model Risk Management compliance, the bureau data they train on, and the credit union channel they sell into are all US-specific.
-In Southeast Asia, Latin America, Africa, and most of Europe, Zest is not on the shortlist.
+Across most of the world, Zest is not on the shortlist.
 Floowed is.
 So inside the US, we overlap on the decisioning workflow story for buyers who want score-agnostic policy logic.
 Outside the US, we are not in the same room.

 Where Zest AI is on the shortlist (for US lenders)